Skip to Content

 Cleanspace Wall System

-This is perfect for lining dirt crawl spaces but it can also be used for lining concrete basement walls.
+This is perfect for lining dirt crawl spaces but it can also be used for lining concrete below-groundroom walls.
 It comes off in rolls instead of panels so it can be suitable for surfaces that aren’t smooth or flat since they almost never rip.

-Basement Wall Panels Cost
+Wall Paneling Cost

 Poured concrete wall panels cost.
 Take note that the costs cost substantially go up if you hire a mason as some would prefer that type of expertise to supervise their basement work.
 Here are the ranges for poured concrete: